Warsaw Jewish Ghetto: private tour by retro car with hotel pickup

 • Suitable for all physical fitness levels

-• This tour can be booked instantly online for adults and children over 150 centimetres (4,9 ft).
-However, if you want to book a tour for a shorter child, please contact the tour operator to check the availability of seat boosters, which are obligatory in Poland.
+• This tour can be booked instantly online for adults and children over 150 cm (4 ft 9 in).
+If you wish to book the tour for a child under 150 cm, please contact the tour operator in advance to check the availability of seat boosters, which are mandatory under Polish law.

 Supplied by Warsaw Behind the Scenes